UQ-eLIPSE/think-chat-learn/README.md

 ### Deploy using script

+**TCL deployment script is run locally.
+The script builds locally, then built files are copied to the desired server.**

-1. Clone repo `think-chat-learn` and checkout desired branch
+1. Clone repo `think-chat-learn` locally and checkout desired branch
 2. Setup configuration files
     * server.env (get values from Confluence)
     * common.env (get values from Confluence)